Ultra Efficient Contracts: Pushing the Boundaries of Tractable Contract Design: Optimal Contract with Ultra Rewards (and Additive Costs)

 The following theorem is the key result in this paper.

 \begin{theorem} Let $f$ be a monotone \Ultra\ reward function and let $c:\setfunc$ be an additive cost function.
 It holds that $ |C_{f,c}| \leq \frac{n(n+1)}{2} $. \end{theorem}

 Before presenting the formal proof of Theorem~\ref{thm:ultra-add-critical-values}, we outline its main ideas.
 We begin by defining a notion of a {\em generic} additive cost function with respect to \Ultra\ rewards, designed so that Algorithm~\ref{alg:ultra-demand-query-contract} (which computes the agent's best response) encounters at most one tie-breaking event.
-We then show that under generic costs, as the contract $\alpha$ increases, the agent's demand changes in one of two ways: either a set of actions enters the demand, or a cheaper action is replaced by a more expensive one.
+We then show that under generic costs, as the contract $\alpha$ increases, the agent's best response changes in one of two ways: either a set of actions is added to the best response, or a cheaper action is replaced by a more expensive one.
 Using a potential function argument, we prove that the number of such changes is polynomially bounded.
 This yields a polynomial bound on the number of critical values.
 Finally, we extend the result from generic to arbitrary additive costs.